planq-network/planq/docs/users/basics/tokens.md

 Planq is compatible with ERC20 tokens and other non-fungible token standards (EIP721, EIP1155) that are natively supported by the EVM.

+A registered list of ERC20 tokens can be found [here](../../developers/erc20.md).